Candida blankii

 Candida blankii is a species of budding yeast (Saccharomycotina) in the family Saccharomycetaceae.
 The yeast may be a dangerous pathogen and resistant to treatment in human hosts.
-Research on the fungi has therapeutic, medical and industrial implications.
+Research on this fungus has therapeutic, medical, and industrial implications.

 Taxonomy

 Candida blankii was discovered in the 1960s, after the analysis of the organs of infected mink in Canada by F. Blank.
 These mink were infected with the unknown yeast, and all died from mycosis.
 It was described in 1968 by H. R. Buckley and N. van Uden, who named it in honour of Blank.
 The description was published in the journal Mycopathologia et Mycologia Applicata, along with descriptions of four other new species.

 Identification

 On Sabouraud dextrose agar, C. blankii isolates present as typical yeast, i.e., cream-colored colonies, which then tend toward pink and later dark blue.
 Blood sample DNA sequencing of the 26S ribosomal subunit can definitively identify C. blankii.